yyyyannisz/Interactive-Lab-Hub/Lab 2/README.md

 Our Period Clock uses a circular display to represent the menstrual cycle, divided into ***four phases: Menstrual, Follicular, Ovulatory, and Luteal***.
 A pointer shows the user’s current position in the cycle, making it easy to see where they are and what phase comes next.
 Alongside the diagram, the interface presents today’s date, the day of the cycle, a short phrase describing energy or mood, symptom reminders, and a suggested action such as “Start new projects” or “Rest more.”
 This design turns abstract cycle data into an intuitive, everyday reference.

 ***Storyboard***:
 The storyboard shows one example of how the Period Clock helps users connect daily experiences to their cycle.
 At first, the user feels terrible during their period.
 Later, the clock explains they are in the Luteal phase, helping them understand low energy and cravings.
 The interface suggests rest, and the user realizes they should care for themselves more during this time.
-A month later, the user feels prepared and reflects, “Better planning this month,” showing how the clock builds awareness and self-compassion.
+A month later, the user feels prepared and reflects, “better planning this month,” showing how the clock builds awareness and self-compassion.

 # Lab 2 Part 2